mj2p/psub/README.md

 pSub is intended to be very simple and focus just on playing music easily.
 Don't expect to be able to access advanced configuration of a Subsonic server or playlist management.

-pSub is written in Python (written with 3.5 but 2.7 should work) using Click (the Command Line Interface Creation Kit) and requests to handle the communication with the Subsonic API.
+pSub is written in Python (written with 3.5 but 2.7 should work) using Click (the Command Line Interface Creation Kit) and Requests to handle the communication with the Subsonic API.
+It should run on most operating systems too but this hasn't been tested.

 #### Installation
 ##### Dependencies